 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-A capital city in the centre of the country, the places to go in Spain from Madrid by train are vast.
-These Spain trips have you covered.
+A capital city in the centre of the country, the places to go in Spain on easy trips from Madrid by train are vast.
+This selection of the best spots has you covered.

 More than just a big city trip deserving of your attention, Madrid is also the epicentre for wider Spain travel.
 A capital city that sits in the middle of the country, it’s the optimal starting point to journey in any direction and explore one or more of Spain’s 17 regions.